 Common Career Mistakes and How to Avoid Them

-Are you trying everything to improve your career but not getting results?
-Have you ever asked yourself why your coworker or friend gets promoted, while you’re still stuck in the same spot?
-It’s true that a lot of us commit common blunders in our work that slow down the pace of growth.
+Are you trying everything to progress your career without success?
+Have you ever asked yourself what the reason is for why your friend or colleague is promoted while you’re stuck in the same spot?
+Most of us make common mistakes in our work that slow down progress.
 Keep reading to discover the mistakes we make and how to avoid them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and transferable skills Enhancement to remain ahead of the curve.
+- Consider Mentoring, Continuing Learning and Transferable Skill Set Training to keep your skills ahead of the curve.

 - Negativity should not be a part of any work environment.